Chemotherapy for Oral Cavity and Oropharyngeal Cancer

 • Methotrexate

 A chemo drug may be used alone or combined with other drugs.
-Combining drugs can often shrink tumors better, but tend to cause more side effects.
-A commonly used combination is carboplatin and 5-FU.
-This combination works better than either drug alone in shrinking cancers of the oral cavity and oropharynx.
-Another combination often used is cisplatin, 5-FU, plus docetaxel.
+Combining drugs often shrinks tumors better but tends to cause more side effects.
 In certain cases, chemo might be given along with a targeted drug or immunotherapy.

 Possible side effects of chemotherapy

-Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles also divide quickly and are affected.
-This can lead to side effects.
+Chemo drugs attack cells that divide quickly, which is why they work against cancer cells.
+But other cells in the body also divide quickly, including cells in the bone marrow, the lining of the mouth and intestines, and the hair follicles.
+This can lead to certain side effects.

 • Hair loss